 We will provide you the results within three (3) Business Days after completing our investigation.
 If it is determined that there was no error we will mail you a written explanation.
 You may ask for copies of documents used in our investigation.
 We may revoke any credit provided to you if we find an error did not occur.

 We reserve the right to terminate your use of our EFT services for any reason and at any time without notifying you.
 Any termination of your use of our EFT services will not affect any of your or our rights and obligations under this agreement which have arisen prior to such termination.
 Further, if we allow the completion of an EFT after the termination of EFT services, this will not alter your or our rights and obligations under the terms of this agreement with respect to that EFT.

 This section constitutes the Arbitration Agreement between you and us.

 READ THIS SECTION CAREFULLY AS IT WILL HAVE A SUBSTANTIAL IMPACT ON HOW LEGAL DISPUTES BETWEEN YOU AND US ARE RESOLVED.
-If you do not opt out, for a dispute subject to arbitration, neither you nor we will have the right, subject to the limited exceptions set forth below, to: (1) have a court or a jury decide the dispute; (2) engage in information-gathering (i.e., discovery) to the same extent as in court; (3) participate in a class action in court or in arbitration; or (4) join or consolidate a claim with claims of any other persons.
+If you do not opt out, for a dispute subject to arbitration, there is a waiver of rights as discussed below.
 Arbitration procedures are simpler and more limited than rules applicable in court.
 The decision of the arbitrator is generally final and binding.

 You have the right to cancel or opt out of this Arbitration Agreement as set forth below.